 Can you give me one word in your language which is impossible to translate into other languages?

-To be part of an international community and help people of my country to feel more comfortable when settling down in the new country.
+I like being part of an international community and help people of my country to feel more comfortable when settling down in the new country.